Style Ambiguity Loss Using CLIP: Conclusion

 \section{Conclusion}

-In this paper, we introduced innovative techniques to incorporate style ambiguity loss into diffusion models through reinforcement learning.
-Our primary contributions include the development of versatile CLIP-based and K-Means-based creative style ambiguity losses, which eliminate the need for training a separate style classifier on labeled datasets.
-Our empirical results demonstrate that training diffusion models with style ambiguity loss significantly enhances their ability to generate novel outputs.
-These models consistently achieve higher scores on empirical metrics compared to models trained without style ambiguity loss.
-These creatively trained diffusion models outperform GANs trained with style ambiguity loss as well.
-Our findings suggest that incorporating style ambiguity can be a powerful approach to foster creativity and diversity in generated content, opening new avenues for future research in the field of generative models.
-Further work remains.
-As noted, the use of the CLIP alignment function for utility tends to product a lot of faces for the prompts we used.
-Use of another alignment technique may be better, or it could be supplemented with some sort of method to increase output diversity \citep{sadat2024cadsunleashingdiversitydiffusion}.
-Furthermore, this method can likely be applied to different datasets, consisting of different images or even different modalities like audio or video.
-Using the K-Means Classifier for style ambiguity loss is particularly adept at this, given there is no need for \textit{any} labels.
+In this paper, we introduce versatile CLIP-based and K-Means-based creative style ambiguity losses, which eliminate the need for training a separate style classifier on labeled datasets.
+We have demonstrated that these new style ambiguity losses are just as good, oftentimes better, than the baseline discriminator based style ambiguity loss, as shown by automated metrics and user studies.
+This method can be applied to different image datasets or even different modalities like audio or video.
+Using the K-Means Classifier, or any unsupervised clustering method, for style ambiguity loss is particularly adept at this, given there is no need for \textit{any} labels.